 Credential Repositories

-1,200 indexed breach databases containing billions of compromised records.
-Credentials are cross-referenced by domain, email pattern, and organizational association.
+Major breach databases containing billions of compromised credentials, cross-referenced by domain, email pattern, and organizational association.

 Data Broker Indices